-The Notes may be sold only to "Qualified Institutional Buyers" and upon satisfaction of certain conditions as further described in this Prospectus.
-See "Distribution Arrangements - Selling Restrictions" at page 142 of this Prospectus.
+Subject to limited exceptions in connection with the initial sale of the Notes, the Notes may be sold only to "Qualified Institutional Buyers" and upon satisfaction of certain conditions as further described in this Prospectus.
+See "Distribution Arrangements - Selling Restrictions" at page 141 of this Prospectus.
 Prospective investors should be aware that they may be required to bear the financial risks of this investment for an indefinite period of time.